 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Symptoms of overdose may include: drowsinessdecreased reflexesdizzinesslightheadednessfainting
+Symptoms of overdose may include the following: drowsinessdecreased reflexesdizzinesslightheadednessfainting

 Keep all appointments with your doctor and the laboratory.
 Your blood pressure should be checked regularly to determine your response to prazosin.